davidhampgonsalves/Life-Dashboard/README.md

+# Life Dashboard
+Heads up Display for every day life.

+# Setup

-## Kindle setup
+## USB
+transfer `pokemon` folder to kindle.

-# Jailbreak and Setup SSH
+## Jailbreak and Setup SSH
-see (https://wiki.mobileread.com/wiki/Kindle4NTHacking) and if bricked then use Kubrick in VM to restore.
+See (https://wiki.mobileread.com/wiki/Kindle4NTHacking) and if bricked then use Kubrick in VM to restore.

 connect to usb ssh
 network settings, find RNDIS, change from DHCP to manual and ip: 192.168.15.201